Blocks and Bans on WhatsApp: What You Need to Know

 Photo, name and description increase credibility.

-A client who sends to 80 thousand contacts/day without blocks uses this method:
+A client who sends to 80k contacts/day without blocks uses this method:

 The person saves the number and sends “I want promotions.”